// behavioural & experimental economics

 News & Updates

-Started Postdoctoral Fellowship at the Department of Psychology, University of Waterloo, working with Sam Johnson.
+- 2025 New role Started Postdoctoral Fellowship at the Department of Psychology, University of Waterloo, working with Sam Johnson.

 Interests